If you’re looking for FREE audit work plans, AuditNet.org is probably your best bet.

 If you have an ACL support agreement, you may be able to access AuditNet for FREE!

-AuditNet has approximately 2000 audit work plans and online audit resources.
 Most of the work plans have been contributed by fellow auditors and are of varying quality, but some are very good.
 Either way, it’s a great place to start.
-Even if you pay for your own basic level membership, it’s worth the $18.
+Even if you pay for your own basic level membership, it’s worth the cost.

 I’m always surprised when I meet auditors who don’t know about the site OR that they already have premium access to AuditNet.
 How’s that?
 If your company uses Audit Command Language (ACL) AND you have an ACL premium support agreement, you can access AuditNet as a premium subscriber for FREE.